What Is AI-Induced Derealization?

 📊 "AI Can Do Everything" Content

 Daily exposure to claims that AI can now write better than humans, create art better than humans, code better than humans, and soon think better than humans creates a cumulative psychological impact.
+For some, this triggers intense anger about what AI represents before tipping into numbness.
+It's a form of information overload that erodes your mental defenses.
 Each individual claim might be exaggerated, but the sheer volume — amplified by the relentless AI hype cycle — creates a narrative of total human obsolescence that can trigger both identity crisis and derealization — if humans aren't needed, what does it mean to be one?

 Recovering from AI-Induced Derealization